ivan-hc/AM/README.md

                 >>  Want Applications, Not Torments!  <<

 WANT is inspired from my other project, [AppMan](https://github.com/ivan-hc/AppMan), an application manager for standalone programs and AppImages that works like APT or Pacman.
 In this case the commands are less, because there are less things to do.
-WANT is built to allow integration in the system and automatic updates for each application.
+WANT is built to allow integration in the system and automatic updates for each application, so the final user must do nothing but just using the application.

 ### To install this program: